brandur/sorg/content/markdown/john-muir-trail/main.md

 Another camper stops by our site in the morning and tells us that she's been coming here for decades and it's the first time in many years that Lake Edison looks full and beautiful.
 Drought conditions in California have meant that it's been a long time since the area's looked this pretty.

 We swim in the lake before leaving.
 The air is warm.
-The water is refreshing, but very cold.
+The water is refreshing, and very cold.

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/vermillion-camp-3" "https://www.dropbox.com/scl/fi/iyta548zpuqbni5royal7/2W4A3772.JPG?rlkey=3x81akkhhmkuvu3rj66xstbrx&dl=1" 1200}}" loading="lazy"></figure>